If you're new to this blog, you can start with the introduction here.

 Pollen parent: MM 13-89a (villosa x tulbaghensis) X villosa

-I need to do more work on this one.
+I need to do more work on these.
 The seed parent is a pale orange flower with no eye and a lot of spots, while the pollen parent is one of my most colorful hybrids.
+So far their offspring are not as colorful as I'd like.

 Moraea MM 21-162